 Here are the latest treatments for this progressive neurological disorder.

-The U.S. Food and Drug Administration approved deep brain stimulation (DBS) as a treatment for Parkinson’s disease in 2002.
-However, since that time, advances have been limited because only one company was approved to make the device used to deliver the treatment.
-In future years, as more companies explore this area of treatment, the breakthroughs in DBS will grow.
+In 2002, the FDA approved deep brain stimulation (DBS) as a treatment for Parkinson’s disease.
+But advances in DBS were limited because only one company was approved to make the device used for the treatment.

-For as much as we know about Parkinson’s disease, doctors have very little they can use to evaluate the progression of Parkinson’s disease.
-Staging, while useful, only monitors the progression of motor symptoms related to Parkinson’s disease.
-Other grading symptoms are used but not widely enough to be recommended as a general guideline for physicians.
-However, a promising area of research may make evaluating and monitoring Parkinson’s disease easier and more exact.
-Researchers are hoping to discover a biomarker (a cell or gene) that will help doctors and lead to more effective treatments.
+However, a promising area of research may make evaluating Parkinson’s disease easier and more exact.
+Researchers are hoping to discover a biomarker (a cell or gene) that will lead to more effective treatments.

-Repairing the brain cells lost as a result of Parkinson’s disease is a promising area of future Parkinson’s disease treatment.
+Repairing the brain cells lost from Parkinson’s disease is a promising area of future treatment.
 This procedure replaces diseased and dying brain cells with new cells that can grow and multiply.
-However, neural transplantation has a rocky research past: Some patients have done really well with the treatment, while others have seen no improvement as a result of the treatment and actually developed additional complications because of it.
+But neural transplantation research has had mixed results.
+Some patients have improved with the treatment, while others have seen no improvement and even developed more complications.

 Until a cure for Parkinson’s disease is discovered, medications, therapies, and lifestyle changes can help those with the condition live a better life.